MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mysqlrequest-plugin.md

 ## Username and password authentication

-The mysql_request plugin supports username and password authentication to the MySQL Server endpoint.

-MySQL supports user/password authentication only, and doesn't integrate with Azure Active Directory authentication.
+The mysql_request plugin supports only username and password authentication to the MySQL Server endpoint and doesn't integrate with Azure Active Directory authentication..

 Username and password are provided as part of the connections string using the following parameters:

 `User ID=...; Password=...;`